Ed-Fi-Alliance-OSS/Ed-Fi-Admin-Console/docs/testing/PLAN-instance.md

 ### System

-System testing would run the entire application, not just a specific module, with live links to real or simulated external services.
+System testing runs the entire application, not just a specific module, with live links to real or simulated external services.
 In addition, System testing can include execution of the application in failure scenarios to test the error handling.

 Automated system testing should be performed in the scope of the current project, time permitting.
 This will require starting a running instance of Admin